CerbyFi

 Portfolio Optimizer — how it works

 It does not suggest new stocks to add or remove.
-It works only with the holdings you already have and finds the best percentage split between them.
+It works only with the holdings you already have.

 How to use it

-• 3A panel appears showing your current aggregate score and the optimized score, plus the suggested allocation for each holding.
+• 3A panel shows your current aggregate score, the optimized score, and the suggested allocation for each holding — including badges showing each holding's primary category driver.

 RuleValueWhy